 About 800 years ago this was a city standing proudly with astounding architectures, gigantic stone carvings expressing serenity and peacefulness of religious statues and giant architectural wonders with intricate designs replicating and representing the grandeur to this day.

-After the south Indian attacks, Auradhapura was finally desolated and Polonnaruwa was chosen as the new capital by the South Indian Cholas in 10th Century.
+After the south Indian attacks, Anuradhapura was finally desolated and Polonnaruwa was chosen as the new capital by the South Indian Cholas in 10th Century.
 Eventually, the Chola dynasty was defeated and the power was regained by the Sinhalese king, Vijayabahu I in 1070.

 For 2 centuries the city was enjoying the glory days, until in 13th century the capital was moved to the Colombo.